AlgoMaster Logo

 Intuition

-The most natural approach: for each word, check whether it's a subsequence of s using the classic two-pointer technique.
+Check each word against s using the two-pointer technique.
 Start a pointer at the beginning of s and a pointer at the beginning of the word.
 Walk through s, and whenever the current character matches the word's current character, advance the word pointer.
-If the word pointer reaches the end, the word is a subsequence.
+If the word pointer reaches the end of the word, the word is a subsequence.

 Algorithm